What is cryptocurrency? A beginner's guide to crypto

 Crypto vs traditional currency: Pros and Cons

-For the converted, there's no doubt that cryptocurrency is better than the traditional financial system, but cynics disagree.
+There are some people who believe that cryptocurrency is better than the traditional financial system for certain purposes, but others disagree.
 So, what are the advantages and disadvantages?

 Cryptocurrency Pros